Harvard Crimson men's ice hockey: 1971–1990

 Cleary lead the Crimson to their third conference tournament championship by beating Providence 4–1 in the ECAC Championship, sending the Crimson to the 1983 NCAA Tournament.
 Harvard first defeated Michigan State in the two-game quarter-final series by a combined score 9–8.
 The Crimson advanced to the Frozen Four in Grand Forks, North Dakota and defeated Minnesota 5–3 to send Harvard to the program's first NCAA Championship appearance.
 The Crimson was defeated in the NCAA final 2–6 by Wisconsin.
 Despite the loss in the final, Mark Fusco became the school's first Hobey Baker Award winner.
 Three seasons later, his brother, Scott Fusco became the second player and first ever pair of brothers to win the Award.

+It was during this era, the 1984-85 and 1985-86 seasons specifically, that future Canadian Prime Minister Mark Carney was on the roster as a goalie and maintained a perfect save percentage in his lone appearance.

 Despite a 2–3 overtime loss to Vermont in the ECAC semifinals, the 1988–89 team received an at-large bid to the 1989 NCAA Tournament, the team's fifth straight NCAA Tournament appearance.
 Harvard swept Lake Superior State in the two game quarter-final round by a combined score of 9–4.
 The team advanced to the Frozen Four in St. Paul, Minnesota and defeated Michigan State 6–3 before facing the hometown Minnesota Golden Gophers in the championship.
 Harvard won their first NCAA Championship on April 1, 1989, when senior forward Ed Krayer score in overtime to give the Crimson a 4–3 overtime victory.
 Following the game, Lane MacDonald became the third player in program history to earn the Hobey Baker Award.